 Ligament reconstructive procedures are common practice following ligament rupture and instability.
-The main sources of grafts used for Ligament reconstruction include autograft and allograft, which have their own limitations and drawbacks.
-Moreover, vital to the success of ligament reconstruction is adequate graft fixation without infection or rejection – a feat not widely achieved by current metallic solutions.
+Vital to the success of ligament reconstruction is adequate graft fixation without infection or rejection – a feat not widely achieved by current metallic solutions.

-In collaboration with our industry partners, Bone Ligament Tendon (BLT) Pty Ltd and Allegra Orthopaedics, we are developing a novel ligament substitute sourced from kangaroo to eliminate the reliance on human donor tissue grafts.
-We are also developing fixation anchors and screws from a novel biodegradable ceramic material using innovative additive manufacturing techniques to overcome issues associated with current metallic fixators.
+In collaboration with our industry partner, Allegra Orthopaedics Ltd, we are developing interference screws from a novel biodegradable ceramic material using innovative 3D printing techniques to overcome issues associated with current metallic fixators.
 The securing of ligament grafts with this bioceramic material will provide the strength required for initial fixation to the bone, with subsequent degradation and eventual replacement with the body’s own bone.

 However, to date, synthetic biomaterials have failed to simultaneously achieve the strength and toughness for load-bearing applications; implant architecture and bioactivity for osteoconductivity; and biodegradation to leave the body free of permanent materials.
 There remains a gap in the literature for an preformed, malleable, bone void filler material suitable for use in osseous defects of structurally integral bones.

 By investigating the effects of polymer and ceramic properties including material, size, and shape; this project aims to develop a composite bone void filler strip with properties optimized for load-bearing use.

 Our research aims to develop optimised orthopaedic implants by introducing features that promote osseointegration, which is a structural and functional connection between the implant and living bone.
 This will result in the next generation of implant designs with reduced implant failure rates due to enhanced functionality and longevity, ultimately translating to an improved quality of life for patients.